linuswsnr/3dimensionalArucoMarkerDetection/README.md

 ---

-**Project status**: Early development stage
-Multiple student teams are collaboratively building a networked system for marker and camera pose estimation.

 <p align="center">
   <img src="PosePositionDetection.jpg" alt="Detection of Marker with Camerar" width="50%">
 </p>

-## Project Goal
+## Introduction

-The project aims to develop a system for estimating the 2D positions and orientations (poses) of multiple cameras in a shared global coordinate system using ArUco markers.
-Each camera is equipped with four rigidly mounted ArUco markers and is capable of:
+The aim of this project is to estimate the 2D positions and orientations (poses) of multiple cameras using ArUco markers.
+Each camera is equipped with four rigidly mounted markers.

-- Detecting other ArUco markers in a 3D environment
+- Detecting ArUco markers attached to other cameras or to a fixed reference object
-- Estimating its own pose relative to detected markers
-- Communicating pose information with other cameras via MQTT
+- Publishing the detection results and its own calculated pose to other teams via MQTT
+- Subscribe to detections from other cameras, which describe marker positions relative to their own local coordinate systems, via MQTT.
+- Although each camera only observes a small part of the environment, a global visualization is constructed by combining local detections with pose data received from other systems.

-A fixed reference cube with four ArUco markers defines the origin and orientation of the global coordinate system.
-The global camera poses are computed through mutual marker detection and transformation logic.
+- A fixed reference cube with four ArUco markers defines the origin and orientation of the global coordinate system which makes the validation less complicated.

 ### Global Coordinate System (Top View)

-- **X+** points forward
+- **Z+** points forward
-- **X−** points backward
+- **Z−** points backward
-- **Y+** points right
+- **X+** points right
-- **Y−** points left
+- **X−** points left

-These directional labels are used **exclusively** for the global coordinate system.
-Each camera may be arbitrarily rotated within this system.
+### Reference Cube at the Origin

+Contains four fixed ArUco markers with IDs `0`, `1`, `2`, `3`
+- **Marker 0**: rear side, visible from the global X+ direction
+- **Marker 1**: left side, visible from global Y+ direction
+- **Marker 2**: front side, visible from global X− direction
+- **Marker 3**: right side, visible from global Y− direction

 ### Camera Marker Placement (relative to camera body)

 - **Marker N0**: front side (near the lens), faces in the viewing direction of the camera
 - **Marker N1**: right side, faces to the right (relative to the camera)
 - **Marker N2**: back side, faces opposite to the viewing direction
 - **Marker N3**: left side, faces to the left (relative to the camera)

-### Reference Cube at the Origin

-- Contains four fixed ArUco markers with IDs `0`, `1`, `2`, `3`
-- **Marker 0**: rear side, visible from the global X+ direction
-- **Marker 1**: left side, visible from global Y+ direction
-- **Marker 2**: front side, visible from global X− direction
-- **Marker 3**: right side, visible from global Y− direction

-### Detection and Transformation Logic

-Each camera can detect markers from other cameras or from the reference cube.
-From these detections (rotation vector and translation vector), a relative transformation matrix between the camera and the marker can be computed.
-By incorporating knowledge about the marker's position and orientation on its carrier object (camera or cube), the camera's position and orientation can be derived in the global coordinate system.
+Example: Marker 23 is positioned on the left side of camera 2

 ### Initialization and Requirements

-- At least one camera must detect one of the reference markers (`0`–`3`) to initialize the global coordinate system.
+- At least one camera must detect one of the reference markers (`0`–`3`) to initialize the global coordinate system where our camare has the proirity to define the global origin
-- Other cameras can be localized through transitive connections by detecting markers from already localized cameras.
+- Other cameras can be localized through transitive connections by detecting markers from already localized cameras, as already described.
-- The system must account for the fact that each camera has its own local coordinate system, which may differ in orientation from the global system.

-Each team uses an independent setup consisting of an ESP32-CAM (with OV2640 camera) and an ESP32 microcontroller.
-This repository belongs to **one team** within the larger multi-team project.

-## Technologies Used

-- **Languages**: Python (image processing), C++/Arduino (ESP32)
-- **Libraries**:
-  - `OpenCV` with `cv2.aruco` for marker detection
-  - `paho-mqtt` or `umqtt` for MQTT communication
-- **Hardware**:
-  - ESP32-CAM with OV2640 camera module
-  - 6x6 ArUco markers (maximum marker size: 3 cm)

 ## ArUco Marker Basics

+- 6x6 ArUco markers (marker size: 2 cm)
 - Each marker encodes a unique ID in a 6x6 bit pattern.
 - A solid black border improves edge detection.
 - Pose (translation and rotation) is calculated using the marker's corners, known size, and intrinsic camera parameters.

-## Output of cv2.aruco Marker Detection
+### Output of cv2.aruco Marker Detection

 When using ArUco markers for pose estimation, `tvecs` and `rvecs` provide the position and orientation of a marker relative to the camera.